Biological Sciences BSc (Hons)

 Edinburgh Napier is ranked Top Modern University in Scotland by the Sunday Times' Good University Guide 2022.

-We have a 100% satisfaction rate for our Biological Science (non-specific) courses (National Student Survey, 2022).
+We have a 92% satisfaction rate for our Biological Science course (National Student Survey, 2023).

 Students looking down at their experiment on the table during a Lab Skills course at Napier University's Sighthill Campus